RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 \right]
 $$

-corresponding to the polynomial basis representation of
+corresponding to the polynomial basis representations of

 $$
 \left[